How Much Flood Insurance Do I Need?

 Market value is the price you could sell your home for in the current real estate market.
 It is determined not only by the size and quality of your home, but also the land it sits on, and perhaps most importantly, location, location, location!

 Replacement cost is the amount of money it would take to rebuild your home in today’s market at its current location using similar materials, construction techniques, and design features.
 In general, it is calculated by adding up the cost of materials, labor, and fees for both professional services and any necessary permits.
 Factors that affect your home’s replacement cost include its size, age, and the quality of the materials and finishes used in its construction.
 It does not account for the value of land your home sits on, or the appeal of the neighborhood it is located in.

-An independent appraisal is usually the most accurate method for determining a home’s replacement cost but could cost a few hundred dollars.
+How do I figure out my replacement cost?
+Since your insurance policy is intended to return your home to the state it was in prior to a covered loss, an independent appraisal is usually the most accurate method for determining a home’s replacement cost, but could cost a few hundred dollars.
 There are also replacement cost calculators available online that you can use to assess your home’s replacement cost yourself.
 These calculators take several important factors into consideration, such as:

 Weighing in Economic Conditions